Small Town Veteran Pride

 A Reckoning in the Shadow of Darkness

-There's a peculiar kind of darkness that comes with addiction, not the honest darkness of night that promises dawn, but a twilight world where shadows have substance and hope becomes a stranger.
-Cate Gubanov, a woman of 32 years from the small town of Antlers, Oklahoma, knew this darkness well.
-She lived in it, breathed it, let it seep into her bones until she could no longer recall the taste of clean air or the feel of sunlight on unmarked skin.
-They say every addict's story starts somewhere else, in some other life where choices still stood like open doors instead of slammed shut windows.
-Cate's tale isn't unique in its beginnings—hard times breeding harder choices, each step down that twilight road seeming inevitable as gravity.
-Where the needle or the pipe or the pill rides shotgun and never gives up its seat.
-They say every addict's story starts somewhere else,...
+There is a particular kind of darkness that clings to the soul.
+Not the honest darkness of night that whispers promises of dawn.
+This is a murky twilight where shadows take on weight and hope becomes a stranger.
+In Antlers, Oklahoma, a woman named Cate Gubanov knows this darkness all too well.
+At 32, she has lived and breathed it, allowed it to seep into her very bones until the taste of clean air and the warmth of unblemished sunlight are but distant memories.
+They say every journey into the abyss starts somewhere else, in a different life where choices stand like open doors rather than sealed-off windows.
+Cate's story isn't unique in its beginnings—hard times breeding harder choices, each step down that shadowed road seeming as inevitable as the pull of gravity.
+The needle, the pipe, the pill—they all ride shotgun in her life and never relinquish their hold.
+Cate's...

 Continue reading